Bath Board Guide: The Basics

 What Is A Bathtub Board?

-A bathtub board (aka tub board, shower board or bath board) is a wood or plastic board that rests across the top of the bathtub walls.
+A bathtub board is a board designed to rest across the top of the bathtub walls (aka tub board, bath board,shower board).
 It serves two purposes:

-- It provides a convenient place to sit while performing bathing tasks.
+- Seat: It provides a convenient place to sit while performing bathing tasks.

-- It effectively creates a bridge between the inside and outside of the bathtub, providing bathers with the option to sit down on the side of the bath board prior to getting into the tub, similar to sitting down on a standard chair.
-From a seated position, the bather can lift each leg over the tub wall, thereby eliminating the need to ‘step’ into the tub.
+- Bridge: It creates a bridge between the inside and outside of the bathtub, giving bathers the option to sit down on the side of the bath board first.
+From a seated position, a bather can then lift each leg one at a time over the tub wall, thereby eliminating the need to ‘step’ into the tub.

 Bath Board Types